Alfred Giles (architect): Monterrey, Mexico

-Giles had a branch office in Monterrey, Mexico in the first decade of the 20th century.
+Giles had a branch office in Monterrey, Mexico, in the first decade of the 20th century.
 His designs in Monterrey include Banco Mercantil (1901), La Reinera, and Arco de la Independencia (1910); in Chihuahua, the Palacio Municipal was constructed before 1908.

-Personal life
+Personal life and death

 On December 15, 1881, Giles married Annie Laura James, daughter of Englishman John James, surveyor of Bexar County, Texas, and they had eight children.

 Giles and his brother-in-law Judge John Herndon James became partners in the Hillingdon Ranch in Kendall County, near Comfort, around 1885.
 Funds from his English inheritance allowed him to purchase substantial land.
 The ranch, named for his English family home, came to total 13,000 acres.
 Giles became a founding member of the Texas Sheep and Goat Raisers' Association and a member of the Texas Cattle Raisers Association.
 The ranch operation hired $15 a month Kickapoo Indians as its labor force.

-Death

-Giles died at Hillingdon Ranch on August 13, 1920.
+Giles died at Hillingdon Ranch on August 13, 1920, aged 67.
 He is buried next to his wife, who had died in 1909, in San Antonio City Cemetery No. 1.